george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 151: May 19 2019

+**Today's Progress**: Learning how to evaluate a cluster with metrics such as inertia_ and and pandas crosstab, plotting inetia for models with different values of k to find the best k value for a kmeans model

+**Thoughts:** Having fun with clustering and kmeans

 ## Day 150: May 18 2019

 **Today's Progress**: Started with the unsupervised learning with python course @DataCamp, experimenting with KMeans for clustering, plotting clusters and their corresponding centroids with pyplot scatter plots to visualize them